 JPEG Pleno Learning-based Point Cloud coding

-At the 97th JPEG Meeting, a new JPEG AIC Final Call for Contributions on Subjective Image Quality Assessment was issued.
 The JPEG Committee is working on the continuation of the previous standardization efforts (AIC-1 and AIC-2) and aims at developing a new standard, known as AIC-3.
-The new standard will be focusing on the methodologies for quality assessment of images in a range that goes from high quality to near-visually lossless quality, which are not covered by the previous AIC standards.
+The new standard will focus on the methodologies for quality assessment of images in a range that goes from high quality to near-visually lossless quality, which are not covered by any previous AIC standards.